DETAILED ACTION

 Claims 1, 13, and all dependent claims thereof is rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-Claims 1 and 13 have been amended to recite inter alia “a controller configured to control the imaging sensor to capture infrared images and to control the distance sensor to determine a distance between the distal end and an object.”
+Claims 1 and 13 have been amended to recite inter alia “a processor configured to control the first imaging sensor to capture infrared images, to control the second imaging sensor to capture visible light images, and to control the distance sensor to determine a distance between the distal end and an object.”
 MPEP 2161.01 I. 6th para states, “claims may lack written description when the claims define the invention in functional language specifying a desired result but the specification does not sufficiently describe how the function is performed or the result is achieved.
 For software, this can occur when the algorithm or steps/procedure for performing the computer function are not explained at all or are not explained in sufficient detail (simply restating the function recited in the claim is not necessarily sufficient).
 In other words, the algorithm or steps/procedure taken to perform the function must be described with sufficient detail so that one of ordinary skill in the art would understand how the inventor intended the function to be performed.”
 There is no support in the specification for the specific structure of the controller or what functions it performs to control the image sensor and distance sensor.
 Therefore claim 1 and all dependent claims thereof are rejected for failing the written description requirement.

 The following is a quotation of 35 U.S.C.
 112(b):